 The overall length of time taken for individual therapy varies widely.
 Usually a minimum of sixteen sessions are needed to thoroughly address your challenges, but I see most clients for at least six months.
 After four months, however, we often consider titration from weekly to bi-weekly sessions if clinically appropriate.
-I have served clients for more than a year but that is a decision that is mutually agreed upon between the therapist and client.
+We have served clients for more than a year but that is a decision that is mutually agreed upon between the therapist and client.
 The agreement considers the clients progress, potential, and motivation/preparation for termination.
-Additionally, I often work with clients over a span of several years, with many terminations in between for various reasons.
+Additionally, we often work with clients over a span of several years, with many terminations in between for various reasons.

 The first step is to determine what the problem is.
 Once we have both developed an awareness of the situation, we can start to work together to determine why the problem is present.

 Rearrange life priorities: Sometimes people have psychological problems because they have an irrational expectation of themselves and others.
 This increases the pressure on everyone and can lead to stress, anxiety and depression.
-I help to reduce this outcome by rearranging your expectations and priorities so that you may be able to avoid unnecessary stress.
+We help to reduce this outcome by rearranging your expectations and priorities so that you may be able to avoid unnecessary stress.

 Identify personal strengths: Sometimes during times of psychological crisis it is easy to focus on your weaknesses and what you do not have, instead of your strengths and the wonderful things you do have.
-I will draw your attention to positive aspects about yourself, and help you rediscover and bring them out again.
+We will draw your attention to positive aspects about yourself, and help you rediscover and bring them out again.
 This will help you to believe in yourself.

 Please note that Tech Talk Therapy is not intended, nor able to handle crisis situations.